petergdoyle/server-perf/README.md

 Environment

 Measuring Stress
 It is important to measure both the client and the server to approach understanding the results of load tests and benchmarks.
+Different service patterns should stress different client/server architectures differently.

 ![protocol](https://raw.githubusercontent.com/petergdoyle/server-perf/master/img/server-perf-measurements.png)